steve-ryan/password_reset/README.md

 ...omitted lines of code
 ```

 ### React version of the same

 Follow this link ![React.js version](https://github.com/steve-ryan/Event-Manager)

-## NB
+~~## NB (Nolonger wrorking)
-If you are testing it locally, you must go to `gmail->account-> security -> (scroll down to less secure app access and turn it to on)` This enable sending and receiving your emails but don't try that on production.
+If you are testing it locally, you must go to `gmail->account-> security -> (scroll down to less secure app access and turn it to on)` This enable sending and receiving your emails but don't try that on production.~~

+## NB (Updated version)

+If you are testing it locally, we have to enable 2-step authentication on the account.

+Here are the steps to follow to generate the app password:

+1. Sign in to your Gmail account.
+2. Go to "Manage account."
+3. In the search bar, type "app password" (select the one under security).
+4. You will be directed to app passwords, go to select app and choose "Other" (custom name).
+5. Give it a name (e.g., mailapp) and click on "Generate."
+6. You will see your password (mainly on a pale yellow background and 16 digits in number).
+Copy it and paste it safely; we will use it to set up our app.

 ## For any enquires

 Just whatsapp/sms/call me on `+254756949393`
 Enjoy playing around with the codes to meet your requirements